openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

 White spaces improve source code readability and help avoiding ambiguities.
-White spaces are ignored by the syntactic grammar, but can occur within a comment.
+White spaces are ignored by the syntactic grammar.
+White spaces never occur within a signle token, but can occur within a comment.

 .. index::
    lexical input element